Kyushu Tokai University

 Kyushu Tokai University (九州東海大学, Kyūshū tōkai daigaku) was a private university in Kumamoto, Kumamoto, Japan.
 The school was established in 1964 as a junior college and became a four-year college (School of Engineering) in 1973.
 The university opened a School of Agriculture on its Aso campus (Aso-gun, Kumamoto) in 1980.
-The university merged into Tokai University in 2008 and both campuses remain as Tokai University Kyushu Campuses (Kumamoto Campus and Aso Campus).
+The university merged into Tokai University in 2008 and both campuses remained as Tokai University Kyushu Campuses (Kumamoto Campus and Aso Campus).